OCA/server-tools/jsonify_stored/readme/DESCRIPTION.rst

-This module provides a mixin to store some json-ified data that depends on an export, such that its recomputation is guaranteed by the ORM.
+This module provides a mixin to store some JSONified data that depends on an export, such that its recomputation is guaranteed by the ORM.
 Moreover the data can be recomputed asynchronously, or computed on-demand if accessed explicitly.